 Explore more of the USA:

-19. Columbus’s German Village Makes It One of the Most European Cities in America
+19. Columbus’s German Village Makes It One of the Most European Cities in the USA

 While Columbus, Ohio certainly looks like any major metropolitan city, there is a small neighborhood that has all of the charms of Germany.
 German Village has the cutest shops, traditional Bavarian restaurants, like Schmidt’s Sausage Haus, and wonderful cobblestone streets.